-CDC Guidelines
+Conference Minister for United Church of Christ in Southern California and Nevada – May 2020

+2) Centers for Disease Control (CDC): Interim Guidance for Communities of Faith (5/23/20)

+(excerpted information is shown below).

 “… we note that while many types of gatherings are important for civic and economic well-being, religious worship has particularly profound significance to communities and individuals, including as a right protected by the First Amendment.
 State and local authorities are reminded to take this vital right into account when establishing their own re-opening plans.